Common Name(s): Sassafras, common sassafras

 Workability: Easy to work with both hand and machine tools.
 Sassafras also has good dimensional stability once dry.
 Glues, stains, and finishes well.

-Odor: Sassafras has a distinct, spicy scent while being worked.
+Odor: Sassafras has a distinct, spicy scent resembling root beer while being worked (see comments below for more info).

 Pricing/Availability: Sassafras trees are generally too small to be commercially viable on a large scale, but limited quantities of lumber and turning blanks are available for a modest price.